 Bookies regularly throw up boosted doubles on the short-priced favourites and offer enhanced each-way terms on some of the big field handicaps.
 So, keep your eyes peeled.

-With the action from Newmarket being of the highest order, the majority of the major races are shown live on TV in the UK, thanks to programs such as ITV Racing or channels like Sky Sports Racing and Racing TV.
+With the action from Newmarket being of the highest order, the majority of the major races are shown live on TV in the UK, thanks to programs such as ITV Racing or Racing TV.

 However, if you are on the go or want to catch the action from outside the UK then a live streaming service is the way to go.

 Plenty of the bookies have them, but Bet365